As social dynamics change, so must funding: testimony to the U.S. Senate Finance Committee

 Transcript

 Good morning, Chairman Baucus, Ranking Member Sen. Hatch, in his absence, and all the members of the Senate Finance Committee.
 Thank you for the invitation to join you today.
 I am William C. Bell, president and CEO of Casey Family Programs, a national foundation committed to improving the lives of vulnerable children and families in America.
-Casey Family Programs has been serving children in foster care for nearly 45 years, and we’ve come to believe that the goals of child welfare should be both to keep children, who have been abused and neglected safe from further harm and to prevent the need for foster care in the first place by strengthening vulnerable families and their communities.
+Casey Family Programs has been serving children in foster care for nearly 45 years, and we’ve come to believe that the goals of child welfare should be both to keep children, who have been abused and neglected, safe from further harm and to prevent the need for foster care in the first place by strengthening vulnerable families and their communities.

 Casey understands that it takes both human and financial resources to be successful.
 And so, we have committed to spend approximately $1 billion of our own endowment over the next nine years to help protect and support our nation’s most vulnerable children.

-However, we know that in order for us to meet the goals of safely reducing the need of foster care in this country, we must partner with public and private agencies, communities, advocates, other private philanthropies, and all branches of the state and federal government.
+However, we know that in order for us to meet the goals of safely reducing the need of foster care in this country, we must partner with public and private agencies, communities, advocates, other private philanthropies and all branches of the state and federal government.
 This is why we are so grateful that you’ve dedicated this time to discuss how the expansion of waivers can help improve outcomes for children in foster care and those at risk of entering foster care.

-However, many states across the country are facing dramatic budget cuts and many of the innovative and prevention focused services that help reduce reliance on foster care are most at risk of being cut.
+However, many states across the country are facing dramatic budget cuts and many of the innovative and prevention-focused services that help reduce reliance on foster care are most at risk of being cut.

 Research shows that lack of community mental health and substance abuse services increases demands on families.
 It increases demands on the child welfare system and other health and human services programs.

 There are specific state examples, as well.
-Such as in Illinois, the governor’s budget proposal cuts approximately 10 percent of the Department of Human Services budget, including a proposed mental health budget cut of $35 million.
+Such as in Illinois, the governor’s budget proposal cuts approximately 10% of the Department of Human Services budget, including a proposed mental health budget cut of $35 million.
 Advocates say that more than 70,000 people, including 4,200 children, are in danger of losing basic community-based services.

 We believe that enhanced flexibility through waivers could help states continue these evidence-based programs within their current federal funding.
-If we are to continue the positive momentum and capitalize on progress already realized on behalf of our children.
-We must consider changing our policies around child welfare financing.
+If we are to continue the positive momentum and capitalize on progress already realized on behalf of our children, we must consider changing our policies around child welfare financing.
 We need finance reform that funds and institutionalizes the kinds of innovative practices that produce the positive results and outcomes we desire.

 Title IV-E waivers are an important step in that direction.
-Seven states that have current waivers, that have the flexibility waivers, and countless other states who receive waivers on their previous authority have demonstrated that innovation and improved outcomes can be achieved.
+Seven states that have current waivers, that have the flexibility waivers, and countless other states who receive waivers on their previous authority, have demonstrated that innovation and improved outcomes can be achieved.

 One waiver state that has been particularly effective is Florida.
-Florida has reduced the number of children in foster care by nearly 35 percent, between fiscal years 2005 and 2010.
+Florida has reduced the number of children in foster care by nearly 35%, between fiscal years 2005 and 2010.
 They have done so because they are now able to take Title IV-E dollars that normally would have been limited to foster care and used them to support front-end services, allowing children to remain safely at home and preventing the need for more expensive forms of out-of-home care.

 Florida was also able to protect its Child Welfare Department from drastic budget cuts because under its Title IV-E waiver, they were required to invest a certain level of state funding in order to receive the federal funding.
 Florida then reinvested these dollars in programs and services that better met the needs of children and youth in foster care, particularly those who were most vulnerable – youth about to age out of foster care.
 For example, Florida has used some of its reinvestment to fund the option in Fostering Connections to extend foster care to age 21, and to provide enhanced support to youth to encourage them to stay in school or find employment.